versusvirus-detect-the-undetected/dtu/README.md

 This API verifies and/or creates trusted geolocations from user self-diagnostic time-series data from 3rd-party apps.

-## 2. Covid19Clue API JSON data type definition
+## 2. Covid19Clue API JSON data type definitions

 ### 2.1 user-diag